 Public opinion and media debates around Neil deGrasse Tyson—discover key moments of controversy.

-Neil deGrasse Tyson is a prominent American astrophysicist, author, and science communicator.
-He received his education from Harvard, the University of Texas at Austin, and Columbia University, followed by a postdoctoral position at Princeton.
-In 1994, he joined the Hayden Planetarium, becoming its director in 1996.
-Tyson spearheaded the planetarium's $210 million renovation completed in 2000.
-Since 1996, he has remained director of the Hayden Planetarium at the Rose Center for Earth and Space in New York City.
-Furthermore, he established the Department of Astrophysics at the American Museum of Natural History in 1997, where he has been a research associate since 2003.
+Neil deGrasse Tyson is a prominent American astrophysicist, science communicator, and author.
+He holds degrees from Harvard, University of Texas at Austin, and Columbia.
+After a postdoctoral position at Princeton, he joined the Hayden Planetarium in 1994 and Princeton's faculty.
+In 1996, he became the director of the Hayden Planetarium, overseeing its major reconstruction completed in 2000.
+Since 1996, he has served as the director of the Hayden Planetarium at the Rose Center for Earth and Space.
+In 1997 he founded the Department of Astrophysics at the American Museum of Natural History, where he has been a research associate since 2003.

-In 1984, Neil deGrasse Tyson was accused of rape by Thchiya Amet El Maat while they were graduate students at UT Austin.
+In 1984, Tchiya Amet El Maat accused Neil deGrasse Tyson of drugging and raping her while they were graduate students at UT Austin.

-In 2006, the International Astronomical Union (IAU) confirmed Neil deGrasse Tyson's assessment by changing Pluto to the dwarf planet classification, aligning with his decisions at the Hayden Planetarium.
-Tyson had expressed his views on The Colbert Report, The Daily Show, and BBC Horizon.
+In 2006, The International Astronomical Union (IAU) confirmed Neil deGrasse Tyson's assessment by changing Pluto to the dwarf planet classification.

 In 2009, Katelyn Allers alleged that Neil deGrasse Tyson touched her inappropriately at an American Astronomical Society gathering.